NCAR/ccpp-framework/doc/briefing_pm.md

 `doc/redesign_analysis.md` (the deep-dive technical comparison of prebuild and capgen).
-This document targets project leadership and program managers; it summarises the case for `capgen-ng` in terms of product risk, schedule, and cross-organisation impact rather than implementation detail.*
+This document targets project leadership and program managers; it summarises the case for `capgen-ng` in terms of product risk, schedule, and cross-organization impact rather than implementation detail.*

 *Last revised: 2026-05-18.*